reesAgnew/UpWheel/README.md

 # Using The App
 # Initial Setup
+Download the app and open a command line at the root folder of the app.
 1. Run the following command to install npm packages:
 -  npm install
 2. Run the following command to start the server: